 - Missing configuration

-Developers bear a special responsibility, as insecure code endangers the entire installation.
+Developers carry a special responsibility, because insecure code puts the entire installation at risk.

-"Never trust user input" – All external data (GET, POST, cookies, headers) is potentially malicious and must be validated.
+"Never trust user input" – treat all external data (GET, POST, cookies, headers) as potentially malicious and always validate it.

 Input Validation